 I am always one to break rules with cooking and tradition.
 Don’t get me wrong, tradition is nice, but sometimes some flair is even nicer.
 That is how I feel about this recipe.
-Two of my favorite flavor combinations is cherries and chocolate, and this recipe does not disappoint.
+Two of my favorite flavor combinations are cherries and chocolate, and this recipe does not disappoint.
 The apricot jam makes the dough even more flavorful and tender.
 I have made this recipe a few times, and have used chocolate pieces as well as cocoa nibs.
 I prefer the nibs as it does not come out as sweet, just flavorful.

-Cherry Chocolate Hot Cross Buns
+Recipe: Cherry Chocolate Hot Cross Buns

 ** inspired by this recipe